- Understanding search engines and SEO

 - A Flash website could be designed around the best ideas since the ice cream sandwich, but if customers can't find it, your business could melt away. (lively music) The searchability of a Flash site is a critical element of its design.
 In this course, I plan to give you the tools to make your Flash site more search engine friendly.
 Welcome to Flash Professional CS4, building search engine friendly sites.

-I am Todd Perkins.
-I have authored the book Search Engine Optimization for Flash and have created many Flash based websites that have risen to the top in search engine results.
+I'm Todd Perkins.
+I've authored the book, Search Engine Optimization for Flash, and have created many Flash-based websites that have risen to the top in search engine results.
 So I know how much SEO can help a site's profile on the web.
-First off, let me say that this course assumes you are familiar with common web programming languages, as I won't be teaching ActionScript or HTML.
-If you want to get up to speed on your web programming languages, check out lynda.com for the courses you need.
-That said, for you advanced Flash users out there, here is a look at some of the topics I'll be showing you.
+First off, let me say that this course assumes you're familiar with common web-programming languages, as I won't be teaching ActionScript or HTML.
+If you want to get up to speed on your web-programming languages, check out Lynda.com for the courses you need.
+That said, for you advanced Flash users out there, here's a look at some of the topics I'll be showing you.